How Much Does It Cost to Set Up a Trust? A 2026 Guide

 For estates valued over $150,000, a trust almost always saves your family money in the long run by avoiding statutory probate fees.
 A trust also provides more protection and flexibility.
 You can set specific conditions for how and when your beneficiaries receive their inheritance, which is especially helpful if you have minor children, a loved one with special needs, or concerns about how the assets will be managed.

-Choosing the Best Fit for Your California Estate
+Making the Right Choice for Your California Estate

 For most California homeowners, a trust is the clear winner.
 Given the high value of real estate in the state, it’s very easy for an estate to exceed the threshold that triggers the mandatory probate process.
 If you own a home, have assets over $184,500, have minor children, own a business, or have a blended family, the protection and efficiency of a trust are invaluable.